SteamedFish6/MetaRanker/README.md

  - biopython

 The following tools are needed for sequence processing.
 Please install them and add them to `$PATH`, so that these commands can be called in shell.
-If you are using a Ubuntu operating system, these tools can be installed via `apt` (except for cd-hit).
  - [blastn](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)
  - [cd-hit](https://github.com/weizhongli/cdhit)
  - [bwa](https://github.com/lh3/bwa)